pjuwyD/demoservice/README.md

 - Docker image can be built for both amd64 and arm64 architecture - this is important because of the fwatchdog that is built for specific version

 ## CI-CD
 Continious integration is ensured using github workflow (see .github/workflows/ci-cd.yml).
-Workflow is configured to be triggered whenever new tag (e.g., v2.0.0) is published.
+Workflow is configured to be triggered whenever new tag (e.g., v2.0.0) is published - to push image woth the release tag, or on each commit to push latest image.
 The flow is as follows:
 1. Chekout the source code
 2. Setup Python (3.13, for pytest)
 3. Install pytest